Foreign relations of Kazakhstan: Visa regimes

 At the 27th meeting of the Foreign Investors' Council, President Nazarbayev announced visa-free entry for citizens of the United States, the Netherlands, UK, France, Germany, Italy, Malaysia, the UAE, South Korea, and Japan.
 Currently Kazakhstan and the United States issue 5-year visas to citizens of each other.

 This will fulfill a goal of diversifying the economy while also helping the world become more acquainted with Kazakhstan's cultural patrimony.
 Since 2001 to 2012, Kazakhstan has doubled its tourism earnings.
 Experts expect that Kazakhstan will continue to benefit from tourism from the eased visa regime.

 On July 15, 2014, Kazakhstan launched a pilot project of visa-free regime for 10 countries: UK, USA, Germany, France, Italy, the United Arab Emirates (UAE), Malaysia, the Netherlands, South Korea and Japan.
 Citizens of these countries can enter, exit and transit through Kazakhstan without a visa for visits of up to 15 calendar days at a time.

 On June 26, 2015, Kazakhstan issued a resolution expanding the number of countries included in a trial visa-free regime and extended that regime until December 31, 2017.
 The list now includes 19 countries, including Australia, Belgium, Finland, France, Germany, Hungary, Italy, Japan, Malaysia, Monaco, Netherlands, Norway, Singapore, Spain, Sweden, Switzerland, the UAE, the U. K. and the U.S.

 Starting from January 1, 2017, Kazakhstan introduced visa-free access for 20 developed countries.
 These countries include the OECD members, Malaysia, Monaco, the UAE and Singapore.
+On August 8, 2024, Congo-Brazaville and Kazakhstan signed a visa exemption cooperation agreement between Congo and Kazakhstan.